 Kampung Baru

 Once a hotbed for political activities, Kampung Baru is now a bustling foodies’ paradise.
-The district is tucked away in a silent little corner of downtown Kuala Lumpur.
-It paints a quaint rural scene within the city.
+The district is tucked away in a silent little corner of downtown Kuala Lumpur, painting a quaint rural scene within the city.
 Its traditional timber houses are flanked by frangipani and coconut trees.
-All the while stunning skyscrapers form a backdrop to its village-like look & feel.
+All the while, stunning skyscrapers form a backdrop to its village-like look and feel.

-Whatever you choose to do in Kampung Baru, you will enjoy the culinary delicacies at its hawker stalls.
-Eating at a hawker stall is one of the most important experiences in Malaysia.
-The semi-buffet affair is memorable.
-Just grab a plate and select the foods you want to try.
+Whatever you choose to do in Kampung Baru, carve out time to enjoy all the culinary delicacies at its hawker stalls.
+After all, eating at a hawker stall is one of the most important experiences in Malaysia!
+Just grab a plate, select the foods you want to try, and sit down to eat.
+Don’t be surprised if you feel like eating everything you see—even if you can’t identify all of them!

 How to get to Kampung Baru